KQXY-FM: History

 KQXY signed on the air as a licensed Class C FM broadcast facility, with the call sign KLVI-FM on January 3, 1967, with an ERP of 59 kilowatts, from a HAAT of 230 meters, and as the FM sister to KLVI.
 The facility was originally proposed by and licensed to John H. Hicks, Jr. & Madelyn O. Hicks.

 The callsign of KLVI-FM would quickly be changed in September 1967 to KBPO to reflect the three major communities served of Beaumont, Port Arthur, and Orange.

 On September 15, 1976, the station would become the current KQXY as "The Beautiful Q", the Golden Triangle's easy listening radio station.
 Towards the late 1980s, it moved toward mainstream adult contemporary as "Y94".
-During the majority of the 1990s, the station identified simply as "94.1 KQXY" playing an "80s, 90s, and now" format before seguing to CHR direction in the early 2000s.
+During the majority of the 1990s, the station identified simply as "94.1 KQXY" playing an "80s, 90s, and now" format before segueing to CHR direction in the early 2000s.

-By 2007, "Q94" returned to a Hot AC direction, although the station still reports as a CHR to some radio industry trades.
-Later in the year, "Q94" began broadcasting online, as have other Cumulus owned radio stations.